emer/axon/README.md

 $$ dW = (y^+ - y^-) x $$

-where $y^+$ is the *target* activity of the receiving neuron in the plus phase vs. its *actual* activity $y^-$ in the minus phase (this difference representing the *Err* gradient), and $x$ is the sending neuron activity, which serves as the credit assignment.
+where $y^+$ is the *target* activity of the receiving neuron in the plus phase vs. its *actual* activity $y^-$ in the minus phase (this difference representing the *Error* gradient), and $x$ is the sending neuron activity, which serves as the credit assignment.
 Thus, more active senders get more of the credit / blame (and completely inactive neurons escape any).

 In the mathematics of backpropagation, with a rearrangement of terms as in [(O'Reilly, 1996)](#references), the Error gradient factor in a bidirectionally-connected network can be computed as a function of the difference between *net input* like terms in the plus and minus phases, which are the dot product of sending activations times the weights: